-Encouraging healthful lifestyle habits, involving a well-balanced diet and plenty of physical activity, can help prevent and treat type 2 diabetes in children.
+Healthful lifestyle habits, such as a well-balanced diet and plenty of physical activity, can help prevent and treat type 2 diabetes in children.

 It is also essential that caregivers have the right provisions and knowledge to avoid or respond quickly to emergency situations.

-How can I tell if my child has type 1 diabetes.
+How can I tell if my child has type 1 or type 2 diabetes?

 Symptoms of type 1 and type 2 diabetes are similar in many ways, and it is not always immediately possible to tell which type a child has.

-Even though the rate of type 2 diabetes is increasing faster than type 1, it is type 1 diabetes that is still the more common in children.
-Children with type 1 diabetes are more often at a normal weight or have lost weight, but overweight children can develop type 1 diabetes, too.
+Even though the rate of type 2 diabetes is increasing faster than type 1, it is type 1 diabetes that is still more common in children.
+Children with type 1 diabetes are more often at a moderate weight or have lost weight, but children with overweight can develop type 1 diabetes, too.

 Children with type 1 diabetes usually develop symptoms more quickly, and they are often more ill than children with type 2 diabetes when doctors diagnose them.
-Talk to the doctor if your child has new symptoms of increasing thirst or urination, weight loss you can’t explain, or you have other concerns about symptoms of diabetes.Karen Gill, MD Answers represent the opinions of our medical experts.
+Talk to a doctor if a child has new symptoms of increased thirst or urination, unexplained weight loss, or if there are other concerns about symptoms of diabetes.Karen Gill, MDAnswers represent the opinions of our medical experts.
 All content is strictly informational and should not be considered medical advice.